gnohz/cole-website/content/posts/best-password-manager-setup/index.md

 categories: ["Technical"]
 ---

-# Keepass
+# Keepassxc

-[Keepass](https://keepass.info/) is an awesome open source password manager.
-That being said,while the security is top notch, I haven't fallen in love with the user interface.
+[Keepassxc](https://keepassxc.org/) is an awesome open source password manager.
+That being said, while the security is top notch, I haven't fallen in love with the user interface.
 I don't want to have to click my mouse around multiple times just to enter a password.

 # Keepmenu